UniMath/agda-unimath/src/synthetic-homotopy-theory/dependent-universal-property-sequential-colimits.lagda.md

       ( dup-c P)
 ```

-### The non-dependent and dependent universal properties of sequential colimits are logically equivalent
+### The nondependent and dependent universal properties of sequential colimits are logically equivalent

 ```agda
 module _